michihupf/AoC2023/README.md

 Having said that those are just my initial solutions and I did not find the time to refactor (yet).
 I might refactor the code when I find the time but I also might not - we shall see.

+#### Completeness
+I am still working on some of my solutions (day05 part 2 and day10 part 2).
+I will solve them still but I do not have the time to look into it right now.

 ## File Structure
 There a 25 directories named `day01` to `day25` which contain the code to solve the problems of that specific day.
 In those directories two `cpp`-files can be found: `1.cpp` and `2.cpp` corresponding